 There are two main differences between inpatient and outpatient treatment programs: time commitment and residential status.
 Outpatient clients live at home or at a sober-living facility while they attend daily treatment sessions.

 Inpatient substance abuse and addiction programs provide 24/7 care in a structured residential setting.
 In an inpatient drug rehab program, you focus 100% on your recovery.
-Each day is filled with scheduled activities that promote recovery, sobriety, and wellness.
+Thus, each day is filled with scheduled activities that promote recovery, sobriety, and wellness.

 Call Promises Behavioral Health for More Information

-To learn more about Promises’ outpatient drug rehab programs, give us a call at [DIrect].
+To learn more about Promises Behavioral Health’s outpatient drug rehab centers, give us a call at 844.875.5609.
 We can help you decide if outpatient addiction treatment is right for you.
 If you’re ready to make the commitment to recovery, we can help you find an outpatient treatment center that meets your needs.